daniele-salvagni/social-networking-serverless-kata/README.md

     Entity  username (PK)    timestamp (SK)    content
     Post    <USERNAME>       <TIMESTAMP>       <MESSAGE>

-The username and timestamp, together, are enough to uniquely identify a single post (an user could be limited to one post per second).
+The username and timestamp, together, are enough to uniquely identify a single post (an user will be limited to one post per second).
 [ULID](https://github.com/ulid/spec) could be an alterative to using the timestamp as the Sort Key.

-> #### Thoughts for expanding this project ⌛
+> ### Thoughts for expanding this project
 >
 > As the requirements increase, some design changes should be made.
 A common NoSQL pattern would be to use a single table design: [DynamoDB Design Patterns for Single Table Design](https://www.serverlesslife.com/DynamoDB_Design_Patterns_for_Single_Table_Design.html)
 > By having all data in a single table and with some denormalization, typical for NoSQL databases, it would be possible to get related data in a single query.